-Quarterly, on the 2nd day of each January, April, July and October, commencing July 2, 2024, and ending on the Maturity Date.
-If any Interest Payment Date is not a New York business day, interest will be paid on the next New York business day, without adjustment for period end dates and no additional interest will be paid in respect of the postponement.
+Quarterly, on the 16th day of each January, April, July and October, commencing on July 16, 2024, and ending on the Maturity Date.
+If an Interest Payment Date is not a New York business day, interest will be paid on the next New York business day, without adjustment for period end dates and no interest will be paid in respect of the delay.

-Interest Period: Each period from and including an Interest Payment Date (or, for the first period, the issue date) to but excluding the next following Interest Payment Date.
+Interest Period: Each period from, and including, an Interest Payment Date (or, for the first period, the issue date) to, but excluding, the next following Interest Payment Date.

-Interest Determination Dates During Floating
+Interest Determination

+Dates: